Azure/azure-functions-sql-extension/README.md

 The following are valid binding types for the result of the query/stored procedure execution:

-- **IEnumerable<T>**: Each element is a row of the result represented by `T`, where `T` is a user-defined POCO, or Plain Old C# Object. `T` should follow the structure of a row in the queried table.
+- **IEnumerable&lt;T&gt;**: Each element is a row of the result represented by `T`, where `T` is a user-defined POCO, or Plain Old C# Object. `T` should follow the structure of a row in the queried table.
 See the [Query String](#query-string) section for an example of what `T` should look like.
-- **IAsyncEnumerable<T>**: Each element is again a row of the result represented by `T`, but the rows are retrieved "lazily".
+- **IAsyncEnumerable&lt;T&gt;**: Each element is again a row of the result represented by `T`, but the rows are retrieved "lazily".
 A row of the result is only retrieved when `MoveNextAsync` is called on the enumerator.
 This is useful in the case that the query can return a very large amount of rows.
 - **String**: A JSON string representation of the rows of the result (an example is provided [here](https://github.com/Azure/azure-functions-sql-extension/blob/main/samples/samples-csharp/InputBindingSamples/GetProductsString.cs)).
 - **SqlCommand**: The SqlCommand is populated with the appropriate query and parameters, but the associated connection is not opened.
 It is the responsiblity of the user to execute the command and read in the results.
 This is useful in the case that the user wants more control over how the results are read in.
 An example is provided [here](https://github.com/Azure/azure-functions-sql-extension/blob/main/samples/samples-csharp/InputBindingSamples/GetProductsSqlCommand.cs).